According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 7. Research Your Competitors

-- Filter for low-KD keywords they rank for but don’t actively target
+- Filter for low-KD keywords they appear for.

 How to Measure Success with a Keyword Research Checklist?